 |

 Theme roots should not be changed at runtime.
 Instead, provide the corresponding `sap-ui-theme-roots` configuration option via either the bootstrap, meta tag, or an URL parameter.
-See [Setting Themes](/docs/04_Essentials/setting-themes-e9fc648.html) for more details.
+See [Theme Configuration and Management](/docs/04_Essentials/theme-configuration-and-management-e9fc648.html) for more details.

 |